techascent/tech.ml.dataset/topics/quick-reference.md

-# Quick Reference - Core API
+# TMD Quick Reference - Core API

 Functions are linked to their source but if no namespace is specified they are also accessible via the `tech.ml.dataset` namespace.